Festivals of Shiga Prefecture

 June

-- 1st Sun. in June - Taga Taisha Rice-Planting Festival 多賀大社御田植祭 - This rice-planting festival has 70 local junior high school girls planting rice in the shrine's sacred rice paddy.
+- 1st Sun. - Taga Taisha Rice-Planting Festival 多賀大社御田植祭 - This rice-planting festival has 70 local junior high school girls planting rice in the shrine's sacred rice paddy.
 There's also a stage for ceremonial performances and rituals.
 A ceremony starts at 1 pm at the shrine, then the rice planting starts at the nearby sacred rice paddy at 2 pm.

 - Early to mid-June - Amanogawa River and Santo Hotaru Firefly Festival, Maibara